For Scholars

 MULTI-COUNTRY RESEARCH FELLOWSHIP, Council of American Overseas Research Centers (CAORC)

-Purpose: The Multi-Country Research Fellowship supports advanced regional or trans-regional research in the humanities, social sciences, or allied natural sciences for U.S. doctoral candidates, and postdoctoral scholars.
-Preference will be given to candidates examining comparative and/or cross-regional research.
-Applicants are eligible to apply as individuals or in teams.
-Scholars must carry out research in two or more countries outside the U.S., at least one of which hosts a participating American overseas research center.
+Purpose: The Multi-Country Research Fellowship enables US scholars to carry out transational research in countries across the network of Overseas Research Centers as well as other countries.
+The fellowship supports advanced research in the humanities, social sciences, and allied natural sciences for US doctoral candidates, who are ‘all but dissertation,’ and scholars who have earned their PhD or a terminal degree.
+Applicants are eligible to apply as individuals or as teams.
+Scholars must carry out research in two or more countries outside the United States, at least one of which must host a participating Overseas Research Center (ORC).
 Please visit https://www.caorc.org/where-we-work for a list of participating overseas research centers.

-Terms: Fellowship stipend up to $11,500 awarded by CAORC.
-Fellows may travel and carry out research between May 2023 and November 2024.
-Recipients may not hold any other federally funded grant at the same time, such as a Fulbright or NEH Fellowship.
-School fees, travel expenses, and living expenses are to be paid out of the fellowship stipend by the recipient.
-A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the relevant library of the ASCSA.
+ASCSA Memberhsip fees, travel expenses, and living expenses are to be paid out of the fellowship stipend by the recipient.
+A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the relevant library of the ASCSA

 FOR INFORMATION ABOUT THE APPLICATION TO CAORC CLICK HERE